hebra/shell-scripts/games/TheElderScrollsOnline-Linux/README.md

       deb-src http://apt.llvm.org/bionic/ llvm-toolchain-bionic-7 main
 - then run
       sudo apt update && sudo apt install clang-7 lldb-7 lld-7

-### Mesa 18.2
-Installing Mesa 18.2 is a little more effort as there are currently no DEB packages available at all.

 ## Install Steam and enable Beta access
 - download the official Steam DEB package and install it